 If you charge more than the accommodation offset, the difference is taken off your workers pay which counts towards the NMW or NLW.

-Winn, who is 23 years old, is paid £7 an hour for 40 hours work (£280 per week).
+Winn, who is 23 years old, is paid £7.50 an hour for 40 hours work (£300 per week).
 But he stays in the employer’s accommodation and the employer charges him £85 per week for his bed and board.
-Under the accommodation offset rules, the employer is allowed to consider £44.80 per week as pay for NMW purposes.
-So whilst Winn actually only receives £195 (£280-£85), he is deemed to receive £239.80 (£195+£44.80).
-Nevertheless, the deemed amount of wages is less than the National Minimum Wage for his 40 hours work, as it only amounts to £6.60 an hour (the relevant rate is £7.38).
+Under the accommodation offset rules, the employer is allowed to consider £49 per week as pay for minimum wage purposes.
+So whilst Winn actually only receives £215 (£300-£85), he is deemed to receive £264 (£215+£49).
+Nevertheless, the deemed amount of wages is less than the relevant minimum wage rate for his 40 hours work, as it only amounts to £6.60 an hour (the relevant rate is £7.38).

 If the accommodation charge is at or below the offset rate, it doesn’t have an effect on the worker’s pay.

-The accommodation offset rate is amended on 1 April each year as from 2017.
-Previously the rate was changed in October.
+The accommodation offset rate is amended on 1 April each year.

 You can find more information on the accommodation offset rules on GOV.UK.